Photo by Richard Hume

 Brooke Burke: I have a great relationship with my mom.
 She taught me so many things in my life that I value and I hope to teach my children.
 I think I had a good natural instinct and I always wanted to be a mother, so I embraced it with excitement and without a lot of fear.
 I think you learn so much from other women and from other mothers.
 As a woman, no matter what you are going through, there is another woman going through it.
 That is so comforting.
 There is so much to learn and I read every book, but at the end of the day, I made it up as I went along.

-I tried to find confidence in the choices that I made it.
+I tried to find confidence in the choices that I made.
 I never strived to be the perfect mom.
 I just wanted to take it day by day.
-I wanted to do the best that I could and I wanted to do what was right for my family, which is what I preach to other mommies out there, too.
+I wanted to do the best that I could, and I wanted to do what was right for my family, which is what I preach to other mommies out there, too.
 There is not one way to do it.
 There are a million ways to do it.

 JM: What is the most important thing you learned that you could pass on to other moms?